hexchat/documentation/script_python.rst

 .. code-block:: python

-   import xchat
+   import hexchat
-   xchat.prnt("Hi everyone!")
+   hexchat.prnt("Hi everyone!")

-The following functions are available in the xchat module.
+The following functions are available in the hexchat module.

 Constants and Attributes
 ~~~~~~~~~~~~~~~~~~~~~~~~